logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 ###### If your are monitoring plain-text logs

-Run the following in order to configure your rsyslog daemon to monitor a log file or directory.
+Run the following to configure your rsyslog daemon to monitor a log file or directory.

 ```
 curl -sLO https://github.com/logzio/logzio-shipper/raw/master/dist/logzio-rsyslog.tar.gz && tar xzf logzio-rsyslog.tar.gz && sudo rsyslog/install.sh -t file -a "<<LOG-SHIPPING-TOKEN>>" -l "<<LISTENER-HOST>>" --filepath "<<PATH_TO_FILE>>" -tag "<<TYPE>>"